 A key outcome of social listening is the ability to identify real-time opportunities to engage with your audience groups when they’re talking to your campus or about your campus.

 The key in that description, of course, is “talking about your campus” in addition to talking to your campus.
-Responding to campus constituents when they mention or tag you is easy, but engaging a prospective student or alum when they talk about you is entirely different.
+Responding to campus constituents when they mention or tag you is easy, but identifying engagement opportunities when a prospective student or alum is talking about you is entirely different.
 So what does that latter situation actually look like?
 Glad you asked.

 Traditional Engagement Opportunities

 In many cases, engagement opportunities look like the one below.